RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ir/ir-4.4.md

 ## Control Statement

+The organization correlates incident information and individual incident responses to achieve an organization-wide perspective on incident awareness and response.

+## Control Objective

-Correlate incident information and individual incident responses to achieve an organization-wide perspective on incident awareness and response.
+Determine if the organization correlates incident information and individual incident responses to achieve an organization-wide perspective on incident awareness and response.

 ## Control guidance

-Sometimes, a threat event, such as a hostile cyber-attack, can only be observed by bringing together information from different sources, including various reports and reporting procedures established by organizations.
+Sometimes the nature of a threat event, for example, a hostile cyber attack, is such that it can only be observed by bringing together information from different sources including various reports and reporting procedures established by organizations.

-## Control assessment-objective

-incident information and individual incident responses are correlated to achieve an organization-wide perspective on incident awareness and response.